Home Energy Curtailment

 make moderate-cost upgrades that don’t significantly affect the structure

-plan more costly energy retrofits
+make deeper (but more costly) energy retrofits

 For more ideas, contact Tim Wulling.